cloudflare/workers-docs/content/tooling/wrangler/configuration/_index.md

   # $CF_API_KEY -> your Cloudflare API key
   ```

+  Note that providing authentication credentials through environment variables will override whatever credentials you configured
+  if you ran `wrangler config`.

 ### Per Project

   Your project will need to have several things configured before you can publish your worker.
 These values are stored in a `wrangler.toml` file that `wrangler generate` will make for you.
 You will need to manually edit this file to add these values before you can publish.